Has your business social account been hit with a shadowban?

 How do I fix my TikTok shadowban?

-To avoid shadowbanning on TikTok, or fix a suspected shadowban, you need to create relevant, high-quality and fresh content.
-You then need to post it consistently on certain days and at specific times.
+To avoid shadowbanning on TikTok, or fix a suspected shadowban, you need to consistently create relevant, high-quality and fresh content.

 Make sure you stay on the right side of their community guidelines, too.